YU-Zhejian/art_modern/docs/Install.md

 Available since [1.1.1](#v-1.1.1-section).

-Path to the Python intepreter.
-Required for bundling bundled error profiles to the executable.
+Path to the Python interpreter.
+Required for adding bundled error profiles to the executable.
 Default to `python3`.

 See also: [Official CMake documentation](https://cmake.org/cmake/help/latest/module/FindPython3.html).